Fitbit Air Review: A $99 Whoop Alternative With A Catch

 Activity tracking on the Fitbit Air operates in two modes.
 Common exercises are detected automatically and recorded in the background.
 Anything else can be started manually from the Google Health app, with live metrics streamed back to the phone during the session.

-- Auto-detected activities: running, walking, cycling (indoor and outdoor), rowing, elliptical, and other high-heart-rate sports
+- Auto-detected activities: running, walking, cycling, rowing, and elliptical

 - Manually startable from the app: roughly 40 activity types, including yoga, kickboxing, circuit training, dancing, canoeing, and aerobics